 Generates cut and fills in the terrain.

 A cut and fill is an earthwork over the terrain, with the purpose of creating an embankment or similar structure.
-Lands generates cut and fills from a closed curve, any type, that marks the area and elevation.
+Lands generates cut and fills from a closed curve, which marks the area and its elevation.

 A slope angle can be indicated for cut and fills.
 This angle determines the quantity of soil removed from the top part of the cut and fills and the quantity of soil added to the lower part.